- Are you aware that you can easily change your metabolism by yourself at home?

 She also mentioned in passing, early in her talk, that people who went deep into the ground have been found to be “very productive” while in a cold dark environment.
 She did not expand on this concept at all, but I would strongly suggest you remember this as the cold thermogenesis series progresses on.
 There is a deep biologic reason this occurs.
 As we use this pathway, lots of things improve that we do not expect.

 She assumed in her talk that native polar people without artificial light sleep differently than we do today.
 She spoke about the effect of light cycles.
 She said that she felt that light cycle were the most important affect on our biology.
-Light cycles are important to all life, but this bright researcher is apparently unaware that mammals have an innate ability to change their internal chemical clocks when their environment changes.
+Light cycles are important to all life, but this bright researcher is apparently unaware that mammals have an innate ability to change their internal chemical circadian clocks when the environment they are in changes.
+Plants have the same ability.

 We stop using the photic light cycles to yoke metabolism to our sleep when it is cold.
 There is an epigenetic switch in us that stops our suprachiasmatic nucleus from using light in cold environments.
 This is done by design by evolution because light cycles do not become important in freezing cold because carbohydrates cannot grow in these environments.
-So evolution designed a plan to teach mammals who cannot think as we can that the best way to yoke the season cycles at our poles is to use temperature instead.
-That is precisely what happens.
+This is tied to ubiquination rates and how light control carbon utilization from foods.
+So evolution designed a plan to teach mammals who cannot think, as humans can.
+We can control our environment but wild animals cannot.
+When an animal has no way to control its environment away from the equator at higher latitudes, the best way to yoke the season cycles at our poles is to use temperature instead.
+That is precisely what happens in plants and animals.
+Humans seem to think they are immune to this condition.
 I will explain the complex biochemistry later in the series and provide you with cites.
 Right now, I want you to be aware of this metabolic trap door.
 Its mere presence is shocking enough.
-But its implications are far greater for modern humans.
+But its implications are far greater for modern humans because of how they link to ubiquination rates in cells.

 There is one larger problem with her assumptions in this TED talk.
 She said light is the big deal.
-And I know it is not true any longer in cold.
-This means that if evolutionary biology gave up on light and uses cold, what else may happen to our metabolism in cold?
-Evolution does not do these things for no reason.
-She was quick to point out that this ability has been lost in modern humans in her estimation because of our discovery and widespread use of artificial light has become a huge game changer.
-We know Paris, France became the first city in our world that used fake light in 1924.
-I think most humans are not really aware of how basic circadian mismatches destroy our biology slowly via the “slow erosion of metabolic function.”
+She was right but never gave the context of why it was a big deal.
+It turns out on cold environments light becomes less dominate in signaling.
+Today we know it is not true any longer in seasonally cold environments.
+This means that if evolutionary biology gave up on light for some reason, switched and used cold temperatures to monitor to how to us carbon in us when light levels were uncoupled from our mitochondria in seasons where light is not dominate.
+It raises a question: what else may happen to our metabolism in cold?
+Evolution does not do these things without a reason.
+She was quick to point out that this ability has been lost in modern humans, in her estimation, because of our discovery and widespread use of artificial light has become a huge game changer.
+We know Paris, France became the first city in our world that used artificial light in 1924.
+Today NYC is knows as the city that never sleeps.
+I think most humans are not really aware of how basic circadian mismatches destroy our biology slowly via the “slow erosion of metabolic function by the use of artificial light frequencies”

 We know that humans die most from heart disease and heart failure.
 Heart failure is the number one cause of admission according to Medicare data.
+The heart has a lot of mitochondrial density.
 After this blog is through, you might know why this makes complete sense.
 The reason has to with a slow erosion of the process of autophagy in humans due to the circadian mismatches created by our choices in life when they are married to the rapidity to the development of our neolithic brain.
-In essence, we got so smart so fast we became able to control too much of our environment for our own epigenetic and genetic good.
-The smarter we got, the more mismatches we created for our biology and the less efficient autophagy became to fix and recycle proteins for repair.
-Reduced autophagy leads to heart failure.
+In essence, humans became so smart so fast eating DHA, we became able to control too much of our environment for our own epigenetic and genetic good.
+The smarter we became, the more mismatches we became able to create.
+This cause our biology to become uncoupled from the cell cycle and metabolism for longer than just autumn or winter.
+We became able to live disconnected to nature for decades.
+For humans, this disconnection of chrono-biology lead to a steady walk over thousands of years to become the less efficient metabolically during sleep.
+This is especially true during REM sleep when autophagy dominates our biology.
+Autophagy is used to set ubiquitin marking to fix and recycle proteins for repair.
+Reduced autophagy leads to heart failure and it will lead to brain shrinkage.
 So this means that biologic mismatches are best measured in animals by looking at their rates of heart failure.
 For humans, the rates are staggering.
 That is a big clue that what we all believe to be true could be what is actually killing us slowly.
 Remember autophagy occurs when we sleep.

 Moreover, when one looks at the biology and biochemistry of sleep and truly understands the power of autophagy for longevity, it becomes apparent that we may want to consider that maybe sleep is our primordial condition and not wakefulness.
 Maybe, just maybe, we evolved consciousness over time.
 This theory I have follows the thoughts I have developed in my cold thermogenesis theory, because in extreme cold environments, the process of autophagy becomes “super sensitized” to save energy while it increases our metabolic capabilities.
 Remember when Jessa Gamble said that humans in dark deep holes become more energized and productive in her TED talk?
 The reason why is cold dark environments super sensitize the human process of autophagy without us actually having to sleep at all.
 The cause is an increased efficiency of autophagy by cold and dark.
 The metabolic trap door does something to us that we cannot do in long light cycles.
 To get suprasensitive autophagy in light we have to sleep well.
 This is an example of how metabolism and biochemistry can rewire or become thermoplastic in cold and dark environments.